Serve Problem – This Is How I Fixed It…

 1. Have your student (or partner) position in an open stance (feet parallel to the net) or square stance (feet sideways to the net) and racquet held at a “contact point” position: racquet face towards the net, proper grip, arm slightly bent.
 By the way, this can be applied when practicing either forehand or backhand groundstrokes.

-From the “contact point” position, hand-feed a few balls towards the player’s racquet.
+From the “contact point” position, hand-feed a few balls toward the player’s racquet.
 After the ball bounce, the player should push the ball and swing from that point on, and follow through.

 Practice contact and follow-through without a backswing.